-The third-generation Ford Ranger has been designed from scratch to dominate the booming European pick-up truck market.
-Ford's efforts haven’t gone unnoticed, this is one of the most fun to drive vehicles in its class, but if you’re expecting an SUV alternative, don’t be fooled.
-Being able to carry such heavy loads means the Ranger has to have heavy duty suspension, which can make the ride fairly bouncy.
+The third-generation Ford Ranger has been designed from scratch to dominate the booming pick-up truck market.
+While this is one of the most fun-to-drive models in its class, don't expect a family SUV alternative.
+The ability to carry very heavy loads means the Ranger has to have heavy-duty suspension, which makes the ride fairly bouncy.
 Still, the Ranger is more comfortable than most of its rivals.

-A 2.2-litre diesel is available with 123bhp or 148bhp, while there's also a range-topping 3.2-litre diesel with 197bhp and the ability to tow a massive 3,500kg braked trailer.
-But, the largest engine also has very high emissions, so it will cost a lot of money to run.
+The Ranger's standard 2.2-litre diesel enigne is available with either 123bhp or 148bhp, while there's also a range-topping 3.2-litre diesel with 197bhp and the ability to tow a braked trailer weighing up to 3,500kg.
+But the largest engine also has very high CO2 emissions, so it'll cost a fortune to run.

-Different cab sizes and a large accessories catalogue allow you to customise the Ranger to your work and lifestyle, and while it's not quite as plush as a Volkswagen Amarok inside, its styling beats most competitors like the Mitsubishi L200 and Toyota Hilux.
-Just avoid the entry-level trims, which are better suited to a building site than a weekend away.
+Different cab sizes and a large accessories catalogue allow you to customise the Ranger to suit your job and lifestyle, and while it's not quite as plush as a Volkswagen Amarok inside, it's more attractivelty styled than competitors such as the Mitsubishi L200 and Toyota Hilux.
+Just avoid the entry-level trim, which is better suited to a building site than a weekend away.